 We fully characterize violent episodes into six different types.
-An initial attack by Gazan militants (i) may go unanswered; (ii) may lead to an Israel retaliation that goes unanswered by Gazan militants; (iii) or may lead to a cyclical episode whereby an initial attack is met with a retaliation that leads to counter-retaliations and an escalation of violence.
+An initial attack by Gazan militants may (i) go unanswered; (ii) lead to an Israel retaliation that goes unanswered by Gazan militants; or (iii) lead to a cyclical episode whereby an initial attack is met with a retaliation that leads to counter-retaliations and an escalation of violence.
 The same three possibilities exist for episodes that start with an Israeli attack.

 Our analysis shows that an Israeli retaliation to an initial aggression by Gazan militants is likely to lead to a cyclical episode, as Gazan's counter-retaliate 81.2 percent of the times to Israeli retaliations.
 We also observe that episodes with an Israeli retaliation tend to last longer and to include more barrages of attacks than do episodes without retaliations.
-Moreover, the probability that Gazan militants launch longer range and more precise rockets increases after an Israeli retaliation.
+Moreover, Gazan militants are more likely to launch longer range and more precise rockets after an Israeli retaliation.
 Importantly, retaliation does not lead to substantially longer periods of calm in the aftermath of an episode.
-All of the above suggests that Israeli retaliations do not lead to the immediate de-escalation of violence within an episode nor do they deter future violent attacks for longer periods of time.
+All of the above suggests that Israeli retaliations do not lead to the immediate deescalation of violence within an episode nor do they deter future violent attacks for longer periods of time.
 That said, violent escalations after retaliations are limited, as most episodes with an Israeli retaliation last less than a week and have less than 5 alternating attacks.

 We analyze the characteristics of episodes in the immediate aftermath of each type of episode mentioned above to study the protracted effects of retaliations.
 This analysis shows that retaliations do not immediately reduce further attacks within or between episodes, nor do they affect Israeli or Gazan militants' strategies in future episodes.
 Israeli retaliations appear to be a form of punishment for past levels of violence rather than a tactic to achieve future deterrence.
-The severity of the initial disturbance caused by Gazans' attacks (proxied by the barrage of attacks and type of munition used) within an episode are significant determinants of the Israeli decision to retaliate.
+The severity of the initial disturbance caused by Gazans' attacks within an episode (proxied by the barrage of attacks and type of munition used) are significant determinants of the Israeli decision to retaliate.

-Our results show that Israel's policy of retaliation is not effective according to rational deterrence theory (Shelling, 1966).
+Our findings show that Israel's policy of retaliation is not effective according to rational deterrence theory (Shelling, 1966).
 Israeli retaliations do not persuade Gazan militants that the costs of further attacks outweigh their benefits, as expected when deterrence is effective (Sobelman, 2017).
 Gazan militants not only counter-retaliate immediately to Israeli retaliations, they also tend to start new violent episodes three or four days after the previous episode ends, regardless of whether or not the previous episode included an Israeli retaliation.

 Given Gazans' grievances and demands, full deterrence does not appear to be an achievable outcome.
 We argue that Israel's policy of retaliation is effective given that constraint.
-This policy is consistent with the strategy developed by the theory of deterrence by proxy (Berman et al., 2019).
+This policy is consistent with narrow deterrence as posited by the theory of deterrence by proxy (Berman et al., 2019).
 Accordingly, larger Gazans' attacks are met with larger Israeli retaliations and punishments.
-Although this strategy cannot deliver general deterrence, it is effective at achieving narrow deterrence.
-This refers to the ability to manage an active conflict by deterring certain forms of violence (Freedman, 2004).
+Although this strategy cannot deliver full deterrence, it is effective at achieving narrow deterrence.
 Narrow deterrence allows Israel to set some rules to the violent confrontations, whereby it is able to impose some limitations to the type of munition used by Gazan militants and the intensity and targets of their attack.
+In that respect, this article presents, to the best of our knowledge, the first systematic empirical analysis supporting narrow deterrence as the equilibrium outcome of a State and Non-State dynamic interaction.